LA II: Personal struggles and reclaiming authorship

-In 2008, Ortiz and Clayton Patterson added black lines to a Haring mural that was re-created at the intersection of Houston and Bowery streets in order to draw attention to the erasure that Ortiz has faced from Haring's artistic career.
-Ortiz stated, "when I was painting that mural, I didn't feel like it was me, I felt like it was Keith's spirit in me [...]
-I don't want to be rich and famous.
+In 2008, Ortiz intervened in a re-created Haring mural at the Houston Bowery Wall in New York City, filling the negative space with an intricate black interlocking pattern and repeatedly tagging "LA II" in spray paint.
+The act was intended to draw attention to Ortiz's exclusion from accounts of Haring's success.
+Ortiz said, "when I was painting that mural, I didn't feel like it was me, I felt like it was Keith's spirit in me… I don't want to be rich and famous.
 What keeps me going is my art.
 I wanted to show the foundation: This is LA II, this is how it all started."
-In an interview, Ortiz relayed to The New York Sun that "the executive director of the Haring Foundation, Julia Gruen, [has] repeatedly asked him to help authenticate Haring works in preparation for sale at auction houses such as Sotheby's while refusing his request for recognition by the foundation."
+That same year, Ortiz told The New York Sun that the executive director of the Keith Haring Foundation, Julia Gruen, had "repeatedly asked him to help authenticate Haring works in preparation for sale at auction houses such as Sotheby's while refusing his request for recognition by the foundation."
+Scholar Ricardo Montez noted that the Keith Haring Foundation has "since made strides to rectify LA2's erasure."